Where To Stay In Tulum

 Top Tip: Although this is the private beach area, the beach is actually public.
 So if you can sneak through one of the resorts or find one of the very small and well-hidden paths you can get on to the beach no problem.
 Most of the resorts will let you stay on a sunbed for the day for a minimum spend so even if you can’t afford to stay here you can pretend that you can for the day.
 That is exactly what I did on my first visit to Tulum.

-I highly recommend booking all of your Mexico transportation with GuateGo.
+Quick Tip: I highly recommend booking all of your Mexico transportation with GottoGo.
 You can search for buses, shuttles, ferries, and Flights on their website.
 What I love most about them is their customer service.
-I know these guys personally from my time living in Guatemala and they really do look after their customers.
-So if anything happens and you get delayed and miss your bus, you can just call them and they are always there to help.
+I know these guys personally from living in Guatemala, and they look after their customers.

-If you book through them you will pay a little more than if you book in person at the bus station.
-But it’s worth it for the ease and security in my opinion.
+If anything happens and you get delayed and miss your bus, you can just call them, and they are always there to help.
+If you book through them, you will pay a little more than booking in person at the bus station.
+But it’s worth it for the ease and security.
 Click here to search for transportation in Mexico.

-Top Hotels in Tulum – The number 1 rated hotel
+Best Hotels in Tulum – The number 1 rated hotel

 Jashita Hotel

-OK so strictly speaking this is actually just outside Tulum but it is the top rated place to stay in the area.
+OK so strictly speaking this is actually just outside Tulum but it is the top-rated place to stay in the area.
 It truly is a beautiful and tranquil place to stay, especially if you just want to chill on the white sand beaches and swim in the crystal clear waters of Tulum without so many people around.
 It is about a 15-minute taxi ride to get to Tulum town and 20-30 minutes from the main beach roads in Tulum.
 Totally worth it though if you are looking for a resort with a beautiful beach!

 Booking.com rating 9.4